Re-tendering is a difficult business

 External Critical Friend

 Finally do obtain an external, objective view at an early stage in drafting.
-The “critical friend service” provided by TfC has been instrumental in helping many providers re-tender successfully.
-Indeed, as a direct outcome of this service there are providers who consistently score in the range of 90% to 95%.
-It is a very powerful tool in terms of achieving tender success for both those who are experienced in tender writing and those who are not.
+The “critical friend service” provided by TfC through the Tender Review Service has been instrumental in helping many providers re-tender successfully.
+Indeed, as a direct outcome of this service there are providers who consistently score in the range of 90% to 99%.
+It is a very powerful tool which can deemonstratee outstanding tendering success for both those who are experienced in tender writing and those who are not.

-For help with all matters related to e-tendering for an existing contract, or for tendering for new business please see our membership pages, or
+For help with all matters related to re-tendering for an existing contract, or for tendering for new business please see our Tender Review Service, or